waltervanheuven/psychopy-docker/README.md

 docker build -t psychopy -f Dockerfile/DockerfileSSP .

 # image with Ubuntu 22.04
-# PsychoPy 2022.1.2 with all libraries installed using Python 3.10 and pip
+# PsychoPy 2022.1.2
-# psychopy fails to start
+#
+# Unfortunately, there is an issue issue with installing PyQT5.
+# error: module 'sipbuild.api' has no attribute 'prepare_metadata_for_build_wheel'
 #
 # docker build -t psychopy -f Dockerfile/Dockerfile .
 ```